09 Jun — 15 Sep 2018

 The large-scale paintings at Newlyn Art Gallery include three recent works inspired by the Pilgrims’ voyage aboard the Mayflower, which had a final landing at Newlyn to take on fresh water before sailing to America in 1620.
 In the lower gallery we will present Ben Rivers’ film What Means Something (2015) which reflects on his friendship with Rose, her painting and the artistic processes they have in common.

 At The Exchange, paintings inspired by celebrities and Quentin Tarantino films will hang alongside more personal memories including her experience of the Blitz during the Second World War, as well as a selection of works on paper that reveal her working process.

-History Painting is a Plymouth Art Centre exhibition, curated by Ben Borthwick.
+Rose Wylie: History Painting is a Plymouth Arts Centre and Plymouth College of Art exhibition.
+At Newlyn Art Gallery & The Exchange it is curated by Ben Borthwick.

 Generously sponsored by Classic Cottages.